Personalized Privacy Amplification via Importance Sampling: Preliminaries

+\myparagraph{Personalized Differential Privacy.} In many applications, the privacy loss of a mechanism is not uniform across the data set.
+This heterogeneity can be captured by the notion of personalized differential privacy (PDP) \citep{jorgensen2015,ebadi2015,alaggan2016}. \begin{definition}[Personalized differential privacy] Let $\epsilon\colon \Xc \to \R_{\geq 0}$.
+A mechanism $\M: \Xc^* \to \Yc$ is said to satisfy $\epsilon$-personalized differential privacy ($\epsilon$-PDP) if, for all data sets $\Dc$ and differing points $\x \in \Xc$, the distributions of $\M(\Dc)$ and $\M(\Dc \cup \{\x\})$ are $\epsilon(\x)$-indistinguishable.
+We call the function $\epsilon(\cdot)$ a \emph{PDP profile} of $\M$. \looseness=-1 \end{definition}

-\paragraph{Importance Sampling.} In learning problems, the objective function that we optimize is often a mean over per-point losses.
+\myparagraph{Importance Sampling.} In learning problems, the (weighted) objective function that we optimize is often a sum over per-point losses, \ie, $\phi_\Dc = \sum_{\x\in\Dc} w(\x)\ell(\x)$.
+Here, we typically have $w(\x)=1$ $\forall\x\in\Dc$ for the full data~$\Dc$.
 Uniformly subsampling a data set yields an unbiased estimation of the mean.
 A common way to improve upon uniform sampling is to skew the sampling towards important data points while retaining an unbiased estimate of the objective function.
 Let $q$ be an importance sampling distribution on $\Dc$ which we use to sample a subset $\Sc$ of $m\ll n$ points and weight them with $w(\x)=(m q(\x))^{-1}$.
-Moreover, let $\phi_\Dc = \sum_{\x\in\Dc} \ell(\x)$ be the objective function using data $\Dc$.
 Then, the estimation of the objective function is unbiased, \ie, $\E_\Sc\left[\phi_\Sc\right] = \phi_\Dc$.